-Even though Federated Securities Corp.'s or Federated International Securities Corp.'s employee-representatives are not employees of Federated Global Investment Management Corp. or the other Advisory Companies for which Federated Securities Corp.'s or Federated International Securities Corp.'s employee-representatives serve as sales people, Federated Securities Corp., Federated International Securities Corp. and their employee-representatives, are supervised persons of Federated Global Investment Management Corp. and such other Federated Advisory Companies.
+Even though Federated Securities Corp.'s or Federated International Securities Corp.'s employee-representatives are not employees of Federated Investment Counseling or the other Advisory Companies for which Federated Securities Corp.'s or Federated International Securities Corp.'s employee-representatives serve as sales people, Federated Securities Corp., Federated International Securities Corp. and their employee-representatives, are supervised persons of Federated Investment Counseling and such other Federated Advisory Companies.
 They also are deemed to be "persons associated with" us and such other Federated Advisory Companies.
-Federated Securities Corp.'s and Federated International Securities Corp.'s employee-representatives also are registered as investment adviser representatives of Federated Global Investment Management Corp. and such other Federated Advisory Companies, as and to the extent required under applicable law.
-Federated Securities Corp., Federated International Securities Corp. and their employee-representatives are subject to the supervision and control of Federated Global Investment Management Corp. and such other Federated Advisory Companies of Federated Global Investment Management Corp. and such other Federated Advisory Companies when soliciting clients or potential clients for them or providing advice on their behalf.
+Federated Securities Corp.'s and Federated International Securities Corp.'s employee-representatives also are registered as investment adviser representatives of Federated Investment Counseling and such other Federated Advisory Companies, as and to the extent required under applicable law.
+Federated Securities Corp., Federated International Securities Corp. and their employee-representatives are subject to the supervision and control of Federated Investment Counseling and such other Federated Advisory Companies.
+As such, they are subject to the compliance programs of Federated Investment Counseling and such other Federated Advisory Companies when soliciting clients or potential clients for them or providing advice on their behalf.

-Federated Global Investment Management Corp. does not receive commissions or other compensation for the sale of investment products.
+Federated Investment Counseling does not receive commissions or other compensation for the sale of investment products.
 Since we do not receive commissions, we do not charge our investment advisory fees in addition to commissions or markups.
 Under appropriate circumstances, we may advise our clients to invest assets in certain Investment Companies, including no-load funds, Private Investment Companies, or Pooled Investment Vehicles advised by us or other Advisory Companies or distributed by Federated Securities Corp.
 (Affiliated Investment Vehicles).
-Federated Global Investment Management Corp., or our affiliated companies (including Federated Securities Corp. and Federated International Securities Corp.), may receive investment advisory, administrative, distribution or other fees and compensation from such Affiliated Investment Vehicles.
+Federated Investment Counseling, or our affiliated companies (including Federated Securities Corp. and Federated International Securities Corp.), may receive investment advisory, administrative, distribution or other fees and compensation from such Affiliated Investment Vehicles.

-The practices discussed above create actual and potential conflicts of interest because Federated Securities Corp., Federated International Securities Corp., their employee-representatives, and Federated Global Investment Management Corp. (or other Advisory Companies) have an incentive to recommend investment services or products based on the compensation received rather than a client's needs.
+The practices discussed above create actual and potential conflicts of interest because Federated Securities Corp., Federated International Securities Corp., their employee-representatives, and Federated Investment Counseling (or other Advisory Companies) have an incentive to recommend investment services or products based on the compensation received rather than a client's needs.
 (Please refer to "Performance-Based Fees and Side by Side Management" in Item 6 of this brochure for a discussion of these conflicts of interest.)

-Clients always have the option to purchase investment products that Federated Securities Corp., Federated International Securities Corp., their employee-representatives, or Federated Global Investment Management Corp. (or any of our affiliates) recommend, or to preclude investment in any investment product (including Affiliated Investment Vehicles).
+Clients always have the option to purchase investment products that Federated Securities Corp., Federated International Securities Corp., their employee-representatives, or Federated Investment Counseling (or any of our affiliates) recommend, or to preclude investment in any investment product (including Affiliated Investment Vehicles).
 If a client desires to preclude investment in a particular investment product, the client should impose a restriction on the client's account by instructing us in writing.
 (Please refer to "Investment Discretion" in Item 16 of this brochure for further information.)
-Clients also have the option to purchase any investment products through any broker/dealer or other securities intermediary that is not affiliated with Federated Global Investment Management Corp.
+Clients also have the option to purchase any investment products through any broker/dealer or other securities intermediary that is not affiliated with Federated Investment Counseling.

-ITEM 6.
+Item 6.
 PERFORMANCE-BASED FEES AND SIDE BY SIDE MANAGEMENT